freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/insertion-sort/index.md

 }
 ```

+### Advantages of Insertion Sorting:
+* It is easy to implement
+* It is efficient to use if data set is small and if the array is partially sorted
+* It is better than bubble sort and selection sort
+* It requires less memory space

 ### Properties:
 * Space Complexity: O(1)
 * Time Complexity: O(n), O(n* n), O(n* n) for Best, Average, Worst cases respectively